Facilitating a Better Life For Veterans Through Canine Companionship and Service

 Who is Smoky Mountain Service Dogs?

-Smoky Mountain Service Dogs is a 501(c)(3) non-profit organization with a mission to Enhance the Physical and Psychological Quality of Life for Veterans with Disabilities by Providing Custom-Trained Mobility Assistance Service Dogs.
+Smoky Mountain Service Dogs is a 501(c)(3) non-profit organization with a mission to Enhance the Physical and Psychological Quality of Life for Veterans and First Responders with Disabilities by Providing Custom-Trained Mobility Assistance Service Dogs.

 What Type of Service Dogs are Trained by SMSD?